 While you may be comfortable living where you grew up or your post-secondary city, sometimes you need to ask yourself if you’re taking advantage of your youth — especially while you’re in your 20s.
 I always say the comfort zone is where motivation and ambition goes to die.

 People reject the foreign and it stops them from taking chances – there is literally nothing that can stop you from just leaving.
-I tried to figure out what city should I live in and I decided to move to Berlin, packed my things and took care of all the logistics and left Vancouver in a week; this was the best decision I have ever made.
+I tried to figure out what city should I live in by checking multilingual jobs, and I decided to move to either Berlin or Malta, but after checking jobs in Malta and Berlin, I packed my things, took care of all the logistics, and left Vancouver for Berlin in a week; this was the best decision I have ever made.

 Here are some highlights: